Talk to me, please. It makes me so much smarter.

 A large proportion of retirees—with decades of life remaining—suffer from loss of identity, of meaning, of social engagement.
 That suffering has to end, both for the benefit of the retirees, who are vulnerable to physical and emotional diminishment from disengagement, and for benefit of the world, which sorely needs our continued efforts to make life better.

 Where to begin?

-Start within.
-Books like From Age-ing to Sage-ing, by Rabbi Zalman Schecter-Shalomi; Conscious Living, Conscious Aging, by Ron Pevny; The Aging of Aquarius, by Helen Wilkes; Aging as a Spiritual Practice, by Lewis Richmond; and others (several found here) offer not just wisdom but meaningful exercises for discovering it within.
-The Conscious Aging workshops offered by IONS, and similar formal in-person group experiences can be life-changing.
+Begin with your heart.
+Turn toward the hurt.
+In the words of poet and activist Andrew Harvey, “Identify the issues that break your heart, and take action.”
+Cultivate self-knowledge with books, like From Age-ing to Sage-ing, by Rabbi Zalman Schecter-Shalomi; Conscious Living, Conscious Aging, by Ron Pevny; The Aging of Aquarius, by Helen Wilkes; Aging as a Spiritual Practice, by Lewis Richmond; and others (several found here), which offer not just wisdom but meaningful exercises for discovering it within.
+The "Empowered Elder" workshop offered by Elders Action Network, the IONS Conscious Aging workshops, and similar group experiences can be life-changing.

 And it’s never too soon (or too late) to reach out to make new connections.

 “Bored”?
 Impossible for long if you bestir yourself.
 Do yourself, and the world, and your family a favor.
 Get.
 Out.
 And.
 Help.

 I owe my own enlightenment on this topic to Ashton Applewhite and her indispensable book, This Chair Rocks!